Microsoft-DXTW/automate-device-provisioning/readme.md

 ## Device Provisioning Flow Overview

 In this demo, there are following participants involved in device provisioning process.
+We will also be adding notification mechanism to this solution, details please refer to [this section](#notification-mechanism)

 - CRM user